 Ordered Detail Principle

-Anything that navigates down hierarchically from the screen a user is on, should display a more detailed view of something that the parent screen covered more briefly.
-There’s almost no situations where completely non-contextually relevant linking is a sensible thing to do.
+Anything that navigates down hierarchically from the screen a user is on should display a more detailed view of something that the parent screen covered more briefly.
+There are almost no situations where completely non-contextually relevant linking is a sensible thing to do.
 With every screen you design, as yourself what navigation is absolutely necessary, and include that and nothing else.

 Uniform Layout Principle